krishaamer/green-filter-research/research/abstract.md

 # Abstract {#abstract}

-## *The Journey from Consumer to Investor: Designing a Financial AI Companion for Young Adults to Encourage Sustainable Shopping, Saving, and Investing* {#the-journey-from-consumer-to-investor-designing-a-financial-ai-companion-for-young-adults-to-encourage-sustainable-shopping-saving-and-investing}
+## *A Journey from Consumer to Investor: Designing an AI Companion for Financial Activism* {#a-journey-from-consumer-to-investor-designing-an-ai-companion-for-financial-activism}

-Each person’s financial decisions, including shopping, saving, and investing, makes up the majority of their impact on Earth’s ecology and natural resource use.
-Nonetheless, even for highly motivated and eco-minded individuals, it can be a time-consuming challenge to identify sustainable companies and products (including investment products).
-Sustainability presents a complex interaction design issue hindered by ambiguous data (what is sustainable?) and messy human motivations (we love buying things).
-This research is concerned with finding ways to make sustainability more intuitive and proposes enlisting the help of AI companions to provide personal sustainability advice for each human.
-Furthermore, the research introduces the concepts of “guided sustainability” and “shopping-as-investing”, emphasizing how purchasing decisions can be viewed as investments in sustainable products and companies.
-To support these concepts, the research proposes interfaces and workflows that help groups of people work together to leverage their collective influence and develop long-term relationships with sustainability-focused companies.
-The major contribution of the study is an interactive artefact, a design prototype of an AI companion, informed by design research.

-**Keywords**: Sustainability, Interaction Design, Artificial Intelligence
+Degradation of Earth’s natural environment affects the health of people living around our planet.
+Pollution of water, air, soil, diminishing biodiversity, rising global temperatures, etcetera, are caused by industrial companies which make use of natural resources to fulfill human needs.
+The sum of 8 Billion people’s financial actions can encourage businesses adopt more eco-friendly business standards.

+Financial activism

+While sustainability-focused companies exist in every industry, it’s time-consuming to find them among a sea of greenwashing.
+I propose enlisting AI companions and introduce the concept of “guided sustainability” to make financial intuitive.

+To support this concept, I propose *interfaces* and *workflows* to help people develop long-term relationships with sustainability-focused companies and build communities of sustainable impact.
+The major contribution of the study is an interactive artefact - a design prototype of an AI companion, informed by design research.

+**Keywords**: AI-Human Interaction, Environmental Degradation, Sustainable Investing